Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Additional experiment details

-Further, Table \ref{tab:model_details} provides the source repositories and model cards for the various models used in our experiments.
+The experimental hyperparameters are enumerated in Table \ref{table:hyperparameters}.
+Furthermore, Table \ref{tab:model_details} provides the source repositories and model cards for the various models used in our experiments.
 Table \ref{tab:open_source_other_prompts_results} shows the performance of open-source models across categories using two additional prompting strategies: $Chain\text{-}of\text{-}Thought$ and $Step\text{-}back$.
 Table \ref{tab:error_analysis} shows the total count of error analysis sample distribution that was conducted.